Integrity in Research

 The Ministry of Higher Education and Science seeks to maintain the high quality of Danish research by focusing on strengthening and further developing the integrity and credibility of the research conducted in Denmark.

-The Danish Code of Conduct for Research Integrity, which was updated in 2025, provides the research community with a framework for promoting shared principles and standards and supports a common understanding and culture of research integrity in Denmark.
+The Danish Code of Conduct for Research Integrity, which is updated in 2025, provides the research community with a framework for promoting shared principles and standards and supports a common understanding and culture of research integrity in Denmark.

 The Danish Code of Conduct for Research Integrity is based on four fundamental principles of research integrity: